jundalisay/sp/content/en/research/galen/natural/book-2/chapter-07.md

 At the beginning of his treatise on “General Principles” he wrote how all the various natural functions take place, and through what parts of the animal!

-When the faculty which naturally digests food is weak, the animal’s digestion fails, whereas the faculty which turns the digested food into blood cannot suffer any kind of impairment?251
+When the faculty which naturally digests food is weak, the animal’s digestion fails, whereas the faculty which turns the digested food into blood cannot suffer any kind of impairment?

 <!-- Are we to suppose this latter faculty alone to be as tough as steel and unaffected by circumstances?
 Or is it that weakness of this faculty will result in something else than dropsy?  -->